NATO: 20th century

 NATO has its roots in the Atlantic Charter, a 1941 agreement between the United States and United Kingdom.
 The Charter laid out a framework for international cooperation without territorial expansion after World War II.
-On 4 March 1947, the Treaty of Dunkirk was signed by France and the United Kingdom during the aftermath of World War II and the start of the Cold War as a Treaty of Alliance and Mutual Assistance in the event of possible attacks by Germany.
+On 4 March 1947, the Treaty of Dunkirk was signed by France and the UK during the aftermath of World War II and the start of the Cold War as a Treaty of Alliance and Mutual Assistance in the event of possible attacks by Germany.
 In March 1948, this alliance was expanded in the Treaty of Brussels to include the Benelux countries, forming the Brussels Treaty Organization, commonly known as the Western Union.
-Talks for a wider military alliance, which could include North America, also began that month in the United States, where their foreign policy under the Truman Doctrine set out in 1947 promoted international solidarity against actions they saw as communist aggression, such as the February 1948 coup d'état in Czechoslovakia.
-These talks resulted in the signature of the North Atlantic Treaty on 4 April 1949 by the member states of the Western Union plus the United States, Canada, Portugal, Italy, Norway, Denmark, and Iceland.
+Talks for a wider military alliance, which could include North America, also began that month in the US, where their foreign policy under the Truman Doctrine set out in 1947 promoted international solidarity against actions they saw as communist aggression, such as the February 1948 coup d'état in Czechoslovakia.
+These talks resulted in the signature of the North Atlantic Treaty on 4 April 1949 by the member states of the Western Union and the US, Canada, Portugal, Italy, Norway, Denmark, and Iceland.
 Canadian diplomat Lester B. Pearson was a key author and drafter of the treaty.

 West Germany joined NATO in 1955, which led to the formation of the rival Warsaw Pact during the Cold War.

 The North Atlantic Treaty was largely dormant until the Korean War initiated the establishment of NATO to implement it with an integrated military structure.
 This included the formation of Supreme Headquarters Allied Powers Europe (SHAPE) in 1951, which adopted many of the Western Union's military structures and plans, including their agreements on standardizing equipment and agreements on stationing foreign military forces in European countries.
 In 1952, the post of Secretary General of NATO was established as the organization's chief civilian.
 That year also saw the first major NATO maritime exercises, Exercise Mainbrace and the accession of Greece and Turkey to the organization.
 Following the London and Paris Conferences, West Germany was permitted to rearm militarily, as they joined NATO in May 1955, which was, in turn, a major factor in the creation of the Soviet-dominated Warsaw Pact, delineating the two opposing sides of the Cold War.